 While you can save money by using renewable energy, the technologies are typically more expensive upfront than traditional energy generators.
 To combat this, there are often financial incentives, such as tax credits and rebates, available to help alleviate your initial costs of renewable technology.

 Though renewable energy resources are available around the world, many of these resources aren’t available 24/7, year-round.
 Some days may be windier than others, the sun doesn’t shine at night, and droughts may occur for periods of time.
-There can be unpredictable weather events that disrupt these technologies.
-Fossil fuels are not intermittent and can be turned on or off at any given time.
+There can be unpredictable weather events that disrupt these technologies, and the amount of energy we can get from renewable power sources can be inconsistent.
+Fossil fuels are not intermittent and power plants can be turned on or off at any given time to provide an energy supply.
+Wondering if you should make the switch to renewables?
+Find out if an energy source like solar power is a good fit for you.

 3. Storage capabilities